 Restricted parking facilities are provided on the DMH campus.
-RNAIs will park in employee-designated areas as identified by security and the provided hospital identification tag is to be displayed as requested.
-The respective assigned parking facilities are to be utilized at all times when reporting for learning assignments at DMH, unless the Intern is called in to the hospital at night.
+RNAIs will park in employee-designated areas as identified by security, and the provided hospital identification tag is to be displayed as requested.
+The respective assigned parking facilities are to be utilized when reporting for learning assignments at DMH unless the Intern is called into the hospital at night.
 Failure to park in a designated parking lot will result in a parking ticket.
-Disciplinary action may result for persistent failure to park in appropriate areas.
+Disciplinary action may result in persistent failure to park in appropriate areas.

 Parking areas are subject to change during construction periods.

-Hospital security guards make rounds to insure the safety of all employees and students, including RNAIs.
+Hospital security guards make rounds to ensure the safety of all employees and students, including RNAIs.
 The hospital is not responsible for damage or theft of automobiles.
-Interns leaving the hospital after dark or arriving during the night should call the switchboard operator and request an escort by a security guard to and from the Intern's vehicle.
+Interns leaving the hospital after dark or arriving at night should call the switchboard operator and request an escort by a security guard to and from the Intern's vehicle.